rfchungl/rfchungl.github.io/_posts/2022-11-09-Automated-weather-SMS.md

 ---
 layout: single
 title: "Python: Automated Weather Notification Using SMS"
-description: "Scrapping weather from Google using Python then utilizing a SMS service to send customized messages based on the weather."
+excerpt: "Scrapping weather from Google using Python then utilizing a SMS service to send customized messages based on the weather."
 output: html_document
 tags: [python]
 comments: false